premake/premake-core/website/docs/infoplist.md

 ### Availability ###

-Premake 5.0 beta 8 or later for Apple platform applications.
+Premake 5.0 or later for Apple platform applications.

 ### Examples ###